 We have a large set of Rubbermaid storage containers that we use for leftovers/ingredients… and I like the Rubbermaid 12-Piece Food Storage Container Set because they are square shaped, which means less wasted space when they are in use, but I love them because they nest so well… you nest like sized containers together, then the lids for that size container snap together and the stack of them pops onto the bottom of the stack of containers.
 Each size of container nests within the next size up, even with the lids on the bottom!
 Ours are just like the ones in the pic (except we have quite a few more 😉 and they are the previous release in blue…).
 They are a great way to store lots of containers, while looking nice too (PBA free, and they don’t tomato stain).

 We LOVE our Instant Pot!
 It is a 7 in 1 cooker – and I use it (mainly) as a slow cooker, rice cooker, and pressure cooker (my fav since I often forget to take meat out to thaw for dinner!), but it is also a steamer and yogurt maker that warms and sautes.
 Because it comes with a stainless steel cooking pot, I don’t have to purchase one separately.
-There are multiple models of Instant Pots; ours has a 6 quart capacity so it can cook a main dish for our tribe; we got ours before the new 8 quart model came out – but that is on my wish list!
-I have yet to have any issues with food sticking or burning even though I use the IP 4 to 5 times a week!
+There are multiple models of Instant Pots; we initially had a 6 quart capacity one and could cook a main dish for our tribe.
+When the new 8 quart model came out, we had to get that one! 🙂 I have yet to have any issues with food sticking or burning, with either modell, even though I use the IP a minimum of 4 to 5 times a week!
 It has a delay timer so we can put dinner in in the morning, then go for a day of sightseeing and come home to our meal ready to eat.
-I like it so much that I wrote an entire post about it; you can find it here.
+I like it so much that I wrote an entire post about it; you can find it here. 🙂

 The Presto Fold-away 16 inch electric skillet is a great product for RVers!
 This larger skillet comes apart, and all pieces store inside the skillet, including the base!
 This was a game changer for us – we can now make pancakes and grilled cheese much more efficiently, and now have fried chicken, which we hadn’t made in years because it took too long in smaller batches!
 This is great for larger meals that the Instant Pot insert is not large enough to fry/sauté.
 Many RVers love electric cookers, like the Instant Pot and this skillet, because they use electricity from the campground instead of the RV’s propane which can be inconvenient (and expensive) to refill.